Chapter 10 : Determination

 Harry, Ron, Hermione, and Neville all walked down to lunch, and the boys discussed what new things they would be learning in that class.
 Harry noticed Hermione watching Neville strangely, as though she wanted to ask him something, but kept quiet.
 Ron was going on about metamorphmagi when they ran into Ginny and Marc, who were just coming in the doors from their first Care of Magical Creatures lesson.

 ‘I really like Professor Weasley,’ Marc started.
-‘He knows so much about magical creatures and seems to enjoy teaching about them too.
+‘He knows so much about magical creatures!
 He told us that he works with dragons in Romania, is that true?’ he asked, looking at Ron.

 ‘Yeah, for years now.
 Absolutely loves it!
 I can’t wait for his class later, it should be great!’ he said, reaching across the table for some scalloped potatoes and a heap of macaroni.

 ‘How are you liking Hogwarts lessons, Marc?’
 Hermione asked and smiled encouragingly.

 ‘They’re alright so far.
 I’ve only had Care of Magical Creatures and History of Magic, and I can tell you which I prefer.’